mbugeia/privyplace/README.md

 `cp inventory.yml.example inventory.yml`

-Then edit `inventory.yml` and replace YOURDOMAIN by your real domain name.
+Then edit `inventory.yml` and replace `yourdomain.tld` by your real domain name.

 #### Customize your installation